vkadlcik/DB48X-on-DM42/doc/commands/menus.md

   shown, but is used to find characters related to a given character.

 * The second is the list of characters to be shown.

+## ConstantsMenu

+The `ConstantsMenu` gives access to numerous [constants](#constants), shown in various categories.
+This includes basic mathematical constants such as `π` or `e`, as well as constants related to chemistry, physics, computer science or history.

+The constants menu is defined by the `config/constants.csv` file.
+You are encouraged to tailor this file to suit your own needs.